 A LZH compression is then added to reduce the size to a few kilobytes.
 Sadly, decoding it in real-time takes too much resources for most 8-bit computers.

-Various format exists to try to find a good compromise between memory and speed (AYC by Madram on CPC, MYM on MSX), with the raw YM stream as an input.
+Various formats exist to try to find a good compromise between memory and speed (AYC by Madram on CPC, MYM on MSX), with the raw YM stream as an input.
 Well, AKY is most of the times, much better than them :).

 Basically, AKY relies on the structure of the song to determine when tracks and notes start and end, and try to code sub-sequences into bigger sequences, optimizing what is needed to be encoded.